Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +4500

-- The Spartans have experienced the 72nd-biggest change in terms of their national championship odds, improving from +6000 at the start of the season to +4500.
+- Oddsmakers have moved the Spartans' national championship odds up from +6000 at the beginning of the season to +4500.
+Among all teams in the country, that is the 72nd-biggest change.

-- With odds of +4500, Michigan State has been given a 2.2% chance of winning the national championship.
+- The implied probability of Michigan State winning the national championship, based on its +4500 moneyline odds, is 2.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.